 At this level, they’d essentially be paying their basic income subsidy back, but leaves them with a total take-home income after tax of £8,164.

 So even though they’d have paid back their subsidy in tax, they’d still be left with a take-home sum that’s level with the poverty line and, in turn, an ‘adequate’ level of income.

 Their incentive to work would still be retained, because if they reduced their self-earnings, they’d fall below the poverty line.

-To reiterate, as these examples are for illustrative purposes, there’s nothing to say that you couldn’t tier the tax rates to make them progressive.
-All as long as you retain the incentive to work by letting the level of subsidy get too high in relation to the poverty line.
+To reiterate, as these examples are for illustrative purposes, there’s nothing to say that you couldn’t tier the tax rates to make the system progressive.
+All as long as you retain the incentive to work by not allowing subsidy get too high in relation to the poverty line.

-For example, you could set the basic income subsidy for a single adult to work out at £2,041 (over the course of a year).
-You could then set the tax threshold at this same level (£2.041).
+For example in the scope of UBI, you could set the basic income payment for a single adult at £2,041 (per annum).
+You could then set the tax threshold at this same level (£2,041).
 Next, we could set numerous tax rates.

 For instance, we could set a rate of 25% for anyone earning between £2,041 and £20,000, 35% for anyone earning between £20,001 and £40,000, and then 45% for anyone earning £40,001 or over.

 Using this tiered and progressive tax structure, an unemployed single adult self-earning nothing would only receive their £2,041 basic income payment.

 Because this would account for their total income, they’d be level with the tax threshold and would therefore not have to pay any tax.
 This would leave the single adult £6,123 short of their defined poverty line, meaning incentive to work is still retained.